Centers, Institutes and Labs

 Projects currently under development investigate the future of advertising in virtual reality (VR), the impact of immersive journalism, and the influencing of pro-environmental attitudes and behaviors through customized digital experiences.
 Powered by the latest eye-tracking, facial expression, and physiological monitoring technology, the METL seeks to position UF at the forefront of communication research, nationally and globally.

-Led by Dr. Carla L. Fisher, the central mission of the lab is to produce research that helps families engage in healthy communication practice at home and in the clinical setting when coping with health transitions and disease risk.
+Led by Dr. Carla L. Fisher, associate professor in the Department of Advertising, the central mission of the lab is to produce research that helps families engage in healthy communication practice at home and in the clinical setting when coping with health transitions and disease risk.

 Using a lifespan, developmental lens, the lab focuses on the fundamental role of family communication to health and wellness in both familial and clinical settings.
 It believes that at the root of health is how we are communicating.